Reconstructing the metric in group field theory: Introduction

 In the following we will propose a new approach towards tackling this issue, based on the idea of locally conserved currents associated to GFT symmetries.
 All previous work on GFT models for quantum gravity with massless scalar fields, starting from \cite{Oriti:2016qtz,Oriti:2016ueo}, starts by identifying symmetries of the corresponding classical theory, and requiring that these are represented as symmetries in GFT.
 In the case of cosmological models based on a single matter field, the most important symmetry is with respect to shifts in the field; this symmetry of a classical free, massless scalar field justifies its use as a clock.
 In this relational coordinate interpretation, it can be seen as a time-translation symmetry.
 The conserved quantity associated to this symmetry is the momentum conjugate to the scalar field, whose conservation gives the Klein--Gordon equation in the homogeneous approximation.
 Hence, the matter dynamics obtained from GFT are consistent with classical expectations, and the scalar field is a good clock also in GFT.

 Our proposal is to extend this line of argument to four free, massless scalar fields, now used as coordinates for space and time.
 There are now four independent translational symmetries, leading to four conserved currents which form the analogue of the energy-momentum tensor in standard quantum field theory.
 At the classical level, each massless scalar field has its own Klein--Gordon current, whose conservation gives the classical field equations.
 By showing that the GFT energy-momentum tensor arising from the translational invariance of the GFT action with respect to the relational fields is conserved classically and quantum-mechanically, we immediately obtain the Klein--Gordon equations for all matter fields, now no longer restricted to the spatially homogeneous setting.
 Thus, as a first major insight we show that these matter fields always satisfy the same dynamical equations in GFT as they do in standard spacetime field theory.
 Within the approximations we use regarding the dynamics of GFT, this is true for any state, and does not require any semiclassical approximations as are often used in the literature.
 We then use the fact that classically the Klein--Gordon currents depend explicitly on the metric, and so in a matter reference frame can be used to read off all components of the metric.

-Given that the GFT energy-momentum tensor represents the same physical quantities, we show how to define the analogue of a spacetime metric in full GFT, again valid for any state and without any approximations.
+Given that the GFT energy-momentum tensor represents the same physical quantities, we show how to use the energy-momentum tensor to define a spacetime metric in full GFT for sufficiently semiclassical states.
 This result is the main achievement of our work, given the previous severe limitations in defining relational observables.
 We illustrate our new formalism in the case of homogeneous, isotropic cosmology, finding some familiar results regarding a Friedmann equation and bounce, but also some puzzling results regarding the role of the new spatial coordinate fields.
 These results deserve further attention, but our formalism also suggests applications to inhomogeneous cosmology, black holes or other spacetimes of interest, which will be explored in future work.